Deploy Infrastructure VMs for Application

 Make sure to paste the contents of the public key created inside the file in the highlighted line

-#cloud-config hostname: ${hostname} fqdn: ${hostname}.local manage_etc_hosts: true preserve_hostname: false package_update: true package_upgrade: true package_reboot_if_required: true packages: - open-iscsi - nfs-common runcmd: - systemctl stop ufw && systemctl disable ufw users: - default - name: ubuntu groups: sudo shell: /bin/bash sudo: - 'ALL=(ALL) NOPASSWD:ALL' ssh-authorized-keys: - ssh-rsa AAAAB3Nxxxxxx # (1) runcmd: - hostnamectl set-hostname ${hostname}-
+#cloud-config hostname: ${hostname} fqdn: ${hostname}.local manage_etc_hosts: true preserve_hostname: false package_update: true package_upgrade: true package_reboot_if_required: true packages: - open-iscsi - nfs-common runcmd: - hostnamectl set-hostname ${hostname} - systemctl stop ufw && systemctl disable ufw - eject - reboot users: - default - name: ubuntu groups: sudo shell: /bin/bash sudo: - 'ALL=(ALL) NOPASSWD:ALL' ssh-authorized-keys: - ssh-rsa AAAAB3Nxxxxx # (1)-

 Copy and paste the contents of your